rd2/tbd/_site/index.md

 - materials and layered constructions
 - a shortlist of _psi_ and _khi_ values

-From there, TBD & Topolys will do the heavy lifting.
+... from there, TBD & Topolys will do the heavy lifting !

 ### Next?